 \[ \begin{align} R_\text{i,b} \coloneqq \frac{zg\left(T_A' - T_G\right)}{T_AU^2}. \end{align} \]

-is called Bulk Richardson number.
-With the help function
+is called the bulk Richardson number.
+With the auxiliary function

 \[ \begin{align} s\left(L\right) &\coloneqq \frac{\ln\left(\frac{z}{z_0}\right) - \psi_h\left(\frac{z}{L}\right) + \ln\left(7\right)}{\left[\ln\left(\frac{z}{z_0}\right) - \psi_m\left(\frac{z}{L}\right)\right]^2} \end{align} \]